vsolovyov/blog/content/good-webcams.md

 isn’t always presented in applications as an option when choosing a video source.

-I don’t want to constantly attach, detach, tune position of a small tripod and charge my phone.
+I don’t want to constantly attach, detach, charge my phone and tune the position of a small tripod.
 What’s the next option?

 The next option is to just buy a mirrorless photo-camera with a big fat 4/3” or even APS-C sensor.
 It will cost $700+ for a new one (you can buy used for